 Your mitral valve

-with each heartbeat.
-It works like a one-way gate, letting blood flow from your
+each heartbeat.
+It works like a one-way gate, letting blood flow from your upper heart

 No. Mitral valve prolapse is not dangerous.
 It usually does not damage

 your heart.
 You will probably not need treatment.
 You can live a normal, healthy life.